This activity page shows which transactions are running when the page was loaded or last refreshed. There are 2 specific variations on this page:

 The page will stop refreshing when a transaction is expanded, and will continue when it is collapsed.

-On the page, to the right of the filtering options there are two options these are as follows
+On the page, to the right of the filtering options there are two options:

 |Stack Trace All||Displays a stack trace of all currently-running requests.
 The stack trace is colorized to ease recognition of each part.|